 I wish to be clear that B4RN is committed to supporting you, our customer, in ensuring that your Fibre To The Home broadband service is kept online and faults are prioritised and repaired as quickly as possible.

-We understand and appreciate that broadband services have now become more essential than ever before in keeping communication channels open and active, and allowing households to work from home, order delivery services to the door, home school, and continue on with our daily lives.
+We understand and appreciate that broadband services have now become more essential than ever before in keeping communication channels open and active, and allowing households to work from home, educate at home, order delivery services to the door, and continue on with our daily lives.

 The Government has recognised the need to keep these services online and maintained, and so we have been classed as key workers.
 This is to say that we will continue working to support your service whilst we carry out works with the utmost care.